How to Get the Right KYC AML Platform in Hong Kong

 The KYC process is relatively simple.
 You ask your clients to show you their documents and perform the relevant checks on each of them.
 IDs, home addresses, current jobs, and even financial statements are scrutinised to ensure everything is in order and that the client they are dealing with is who they say they are.

-But the KYC process is not foolproof.
+However, the KYC process is not foolproof.
 Fraudsters can always use techniques and new technology to circumvent this process and deceive the system.
 Thankfully, the KYC process has also evolved to ensure security.
 There are things like face verification, liveliness checks, and automated document scanning AIs to ensure that nothing is forged and cheated.

 Institutions are tasked to apply KYC measures depending on what the situation calls for.
 The measures include a risk assessment, ongoing monitoring, and record keeping.